bossanova808/repository.bossanova808/staging/script.xsqueeze/README.txt

 Now, enter the MAC address of the player you want to visualise - you can find this information on your LMS Server->Settings->Information page.

-(Tested with SLIMP3, SB2, SB3 and Boom players, I don't have a Radio or Touch to try unfortunately, and I suspect these will not work)
+(Tested with SLIMP3, SB2, SB3, Classic and Boom players, I don't have a Radio or Touch to try unfortunately, and I suspect these will not work completely...)

 You can also use Controller Only mode if you wish to manually install & run your own Squeezeslave or SqueezePlayer (see appendix A below!).
 Then you just enter the mac address of this software player here just like you would any other player.